Advertising sex work is complex and governed by both the SW Act and SW Regulations. According to the SW Regulations, advertisements:

 – a person under the age of 18 years.

 The penalty for each breach of these regulations is 40 pu.

 • use the word “massage”, “masseur”, “remedial” or any other words that state or imply that the business provides massage services;

 • publish a statement that is likely to induce a person to seek employment as a sex worker independently or in a brothel or escort agency.

-The penalty for each of these offences is 40 penalty units.
+The penalty for each of these offences is 40 pu.